-Almonds are native to the Middle East, but are enjoyed throughout the world.
-The nuts are eaten as snacks, ground up into flour, and sometimes turned into creamy milk with some pretty nutty benefits.
+Almonds are native to the Middle East but are enjoyed throughout the world.
+The nuts are eaten as snacks, ground into flour, and sometimes turned into creamy, dairy-free milk.

 Almond milk is one of the most popular almond products because it has a very important trait: it’s lactose-free.
-People with lactose intolerance appreciate almond milk as a healthy and tasty alternative to traditional dairy drinks.
-Others simply love its sweet, nutty flavor.
+Vegans and people with lactose intolerance use almond milk as a healthy alternative to dairy drinks.
+Others simply love its nutty flavor.

-You can drink almond milk plain or use it in recipes that call for animal milk.
-Beyond its taste, almond milk packs some impressive health benefits.
+You can drink almond milk plain or use it in recipes that call for animal or any other kind of plant-based milk.
+Beyond its taste, almond milk packs some pretty impressive health benefits.

-Most commercial brands of almond milk are fortified with calcium.
-Bone health is deeply tied to calcium, because the mineral makes up most hard structures in bones.
+It may contain bone-building calcium.
+Many commercial brands of almond milk are fortified with calcium.
+Bone health is tied to calcium because the mineral makes up most hard structures in bones.
 Getting enough calcium keeps your bones strong and can help your body fight osteoporosis.

-Depending on the brand, enriched almond milk can also be an excellent source of:
+Depending on the brand, almond milk can also be an excellent source of:

-An eight-ounce (one cup) serving of unsweetened almond milk contains:
+Nutrients per serving.
+An 8-ounce (1 cup) serving of unsweetened almond milk contains:

 - Calories: 40